Install Extras

 Claude SDK and Nanobot

 The Claude SDK and Nanobot adapters do not require framework-specific extras.
-They work with the base install (or edictum[yaml] if using YAML contracts).
+They work with the base install (or edictum[yaml] if using YAML rulesets).

 Common Combinations